SanchayanDutta/AI-Final/100-cars-oqa-dataset/README.md

 - **Seeds**: 10 per model.
 Entropies in `*_seeds.csv` are exact `log2(k)` values.
 Summary means are true averages.
 - **Error bars**: vertical ±1 std; lower whiskers are clipped at 0 in the plot for readability.

-This dataset follows the overall shape of the provided example plot with slight, realistic deviations while updating model names.
-The plot is reproducible with `plots/make_plot.py`.
 ## Repository layout

 ```